Vishakhakasture/Age-Calculator/README.md

 # Age-Calculator

-It is an age calculator built using react vite.
+It is an simple age calculator built using react vite.

 live at : https://vishakhakasture.github.io/Age-Calculator/